ctring/genex/README.md

 ## Build and Run

+GENEX comes as a command line interface and a Python module.

 ### Linux & macOS
-Change current directory to this repository and run the following commands
+Change current directory to this repository and run the following commands.
 ```bash
 mkdir build
 cd build